apache/flink/docs/libs/gelly_guide.md

 <a href="#top"></a>

-Gelly is a Java Graph API for Flink.
+Gelly is a Graph API for Flink.
 It contains a set of methods and utilities which aim to simplify the development of graph analysis applications in Flink.
 In Gelly, graphs can be transformed and modified using high-level functions similar to the ones provided by the batch processing API.
 Gelly provides methods to create, transform and modify graphs, as well as a library of graph algorithms.

 * This will be replaced by the TOC
 {:toc}